 The global service provider has signed the Race at Work Charter, as part of its new diversity and inclusion (D&I) platform, CHROMA, and the company’s commitment to race equality.

-We are proud to announce our commitment to racial equality by signing the Race at Work Charter, a government initiative in partnership with Business in the Community (BITC), designed to improve outcomes for black, Asian and minority ethnic (BAME) employees in the UK.
+The charter is a government initiative, launched in partnership with Business in the Community (BITC) and has been designed to improve outcomes for black, Asian and minority ethnic employees in the UK.

 Atalian Servest said it is “committed to taking active steps to building a culture that champions equality, diversity and inclusion”, and added the charter will also “help to provide a greater understanding of how to manage and mitigate racial harassment and bullying in the workplace”.

 Under the Race at Work Charter, Atalian Servest will adhere to five fundamental principles to ensure the business breaks down barriers, and champions inclusive recruitment and progression.

 - Appointment of an Executive Sponsor(s) for race, ethnicity & faith – to provide visible leadership to drive actions such as setting targets for ethnic minority representation.

 - Capture ethnicity data and publicise progress – a crucial step for establishing a baseline and measuring progress on ethnicity pay differentials.

 - Commit at board level to zero tolerance of harassment and bullying – a commitment from the top is needed to achieve change.